Category: Her Space

 This doesn’t happen overnight.

-She used to share her thoughts, feelings, and worries with you, but now?
-She keeps them to herself.
+She used to share her thoughts, feelings, and worries with you.

 Bringing up the little things no longer happens because she’s already convinced herself you won’t understand.